pedsmoreira/casex/README.md

 ## Documentation

-The ful documentation is available at [dxtr.dev/casex](dxtr.dev/casex)
+The full documentation is available at [dxtr.dev/casex](dxtr.dev/casex)

 ## Previous versions